SilvioAiello/Epidemiology-on-Temporal-Networks/docs/howto.md

       rank = np.flip(np.argsort(lines_sum)) #argsort -> increasing score; flip -> decreasing
       return(lines_sum,rank)

-### network_save
-This function saves, in an automatized way, a temporal network, using pickle (so it binarizes) and following the foldering/naming rule expressed in Documentation (so, distinguishing networks according to their parameters and realizations), allowing user to add a particoular identification name to the file.

 # Propagation_SI
-It allows to generate and analyze epidemics on temporal networks, making use of functions from numpy and pickle libraries, so be sure to have them installed.
-As already mentioned, epidemic state for a node is described by zeros (susceptible) and ones (infected).
-Each update is a stochastic process, so it's difficult to get twice the same results, and you should call these functions multiple time to get some statistically relevant results.

-### network_load
-       This function is still undergoing tests
+    Functions in this script work in Pyhon3, may require numpy (v1.16) and allow to:
+    1) spread an epidemic, in SI mode, over a temporal network
+    2) measure virulence of each node

 ### easing simulation
-These functions allow* propagation function* to perform well and in an efficient way.
-They solve simple tasks analyzing adjacencies and node epidemic states, which is very useful since the idea of SI model is that each I-node can infect its *Susceptible neighbours*, at a certain time, according to a probability that depends on rate beta and *contact lasting*.
+These functions allow [propagation](#propagation) to perform well and in an efficient way, solving simple tasks as analyzing adjacencies and node epidemic states.
 * **neighbourhood**: generates a set of neighbours of a node at a certain time, by checking the provided adjacency; set is create through a comprehension;

        def neighbourhood(adiacency,node):